bitresearch2006/setup_wsl/README.md

 This section describes how to configure automatic Windows login for a dedicated service user so that WSL starts automatically after system boot.

-This is intended only for background service usage.

-When to Use Auto-Login

-Use auto-login if:

-WSL must run continuously

-Linux services must start without manual login

-You want to switch to another Windows user for daily work

-Important Notes

-Auto-login stores the user password on the system

-Do not use a personal Windows account

-Always use a dedicated service user

-Recommended only for controlled environments

 Option 1: Auto-Login Using netplwiz
 Prerequisite